byu-cpe/ecen520_student/resources/assignment_mechanics.md

 # Setting up your GitHub Repository

-These instructions summarize how to setup your GitHub repository for this class.
+These instructions summarize how to set up your GitHub repository for this class.

 ## GitHub Classroom Repository